 Oneof

-Lets take a look at an example:
+Let us take a look at an example:

 message Foo { oneof Bar { bool active = 1; int32 count = 2; double value = 3; } // Other variables }

-Please note that there is some overhead to an oneof.
+Please note that there is some overhead to a oneof.
 It is required to store which variable is currently in use.
 This is done via the field tag value.
 Each message generated by Embedded Proto has an enum class called id

 .
 This enumeration holds a list of all variables defined in the message together with their field tag.
 Each oneof has an accompanying variable of the type id